9/11 And The Sport of God

 Bring forth a kind Of smoke (or mist) Plainly

-visible, Enveloping the people:
+visible, Enveloping the people: This will be a

 "Did the people of the towns Feel Secure against